mpars/pw/README.md

 # pw
 Random password generator written in C#

-Uses Cryptography.RNGCryptoServiceProvider to generate random numbers
+Uses the RandomNumberGenerator Class from System.Security.Cryptography to generate random numbers

 Generate random character passwords with a length from 8-40